bubroz/clipscribe/docs/EXTRACTION_TECHNOLOGY.md

 -   **Flexible**: It can find *any* entity type you describe with natural language, not just from a predefined list.
 -   **Context-Aware**: It understands the difference between "Apple" (the company) and "apple" (the fruit) based on the surrounding text.
 -   **Zero-Shot**: It doesn't require any special training to find entities in new, specialized domains.
--   **High Performance**: Extracts 250-300 entities per video with LLM validation
+-   **High Performance**: Comprehensive entity extraction targeting 100% completeness

 **Example: Dynamic Entity Detection**